katiehuangx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 <img width="556" alt="image" src="https://user-images.githubusercontent.com/81607668/129758340-b7cd527c-31f3-4f33-8d99-5b0a4baab378.png">

-Based on the sample results, I have selected three customers to focus on and will now share their onboarding journey.
+Based on the results above, I have selected three customers to focus on and will now share their onboarding journey.

 _(Refer to the table below)_